xinwenfu/VChat_GTER_CodeReuse/README.md

 #### Arwin
-This section will show you how we can get the adress of a function using [arwin](https://github.com/xinwenfu/arwin).
+This section will show you how we can get the address of a function using [arwin](https://github.com/xinwenfu/arwin).
 It is unlikely you will have access to the target computer to run the [arwin](https://github.com/xinwenfu/arwin) program, and in those cases you would need to add to the shell code a section that calls [`getProcAddress(...)`](https://marcosvalle.github.io/re/exploit/2018/10/21/windows-manual-shellcode-part2.html#:~:text=Get%20WSASocketA%20with-,GetProcAddress,-This%20step%20is).

 1) Open your Windows Virtual Machine